hphelion/documentation/migration-details-reference.md

     c.
 Copy the URL and paste it into the URL field of your favorite Web Browser to connect to the VNC display.

-    d.
-At the Windows log in screen, enter a user name and password with Administrator privileges.
+2. At the Windows log in screen, enter a user name and password with Administrator privileges.
+Your password will be the same as it was before transition.

-2. Once connected, navigate to Windows Firewall.
+3. Once connected, navigate to Windows Firewall.
 Depending on how your Control Panel is configured, use one of these two paths:

     - Start->Control Panel->Security->Windows Firewall
 	- Start->Control Panel->Windows Firewall

-3. Since the Windows Firewall GUIs are slightly different between Windows Server 2008 R2 SP1 and Windows Server 2008 R1 SP2, follow the appropriate  steps for your instance:
+4. Since the Windows Firewall GUIs are slightly different between Windows Server 2008 R2 SP1 and Windows Server 2008 R1 SP2, follow the appropriate  steps for your instance:

     **For Windows Server 2008 R2 SP1**